e-n-f/wchar-clarification-request/README.md

 It is difficult and error-prone to write correct C programs for handling non-ASCII text.

-* Remove references to single bytes as "characters"
+Goals of this request:

+* Refer to the storage class of `char` as "byte" instead of "character"
 * Discourage use of `ctype` functions in favor of `wctype`
 * Add functions to idiomatically iterate `char *` strings as `wchar_t`
 * Clarify guarantees of `wchar_t`